BV 101:

 Because antibiotics are not very specific, they kill the good bacteria as well as the bad bacteria so it is a really good idea to take a specific women's live bacterial supplement that contains specific vaginal Lactobacillus strains- alongside the medical treatment, and for a couple of months afterwards.
 This will help your vaginal microbiome recover with the right kind of good bacteria.
 A healthy vaginal microbiome will have a low pH which stops BV coming back.

 One way to keep your vaginal microbiome in tip-top condition is to take a daily vaginal Lactobacillus supplement for women.
-VJJ Health has worked with one of the worlds leading experts in women's probiotic research and manufacturing and has developed Perfect V a supplement which contains four specially selected strains of vaginal microbiome specific Lactobacillus which has been shown to reach the vagina.
+VJJ Health has worked with one of the worlds leading experts in women's probiotic research and manufacturing and has developed Ultimate V a supplement which contains four specially selected strains of vaginal microbiome specific Lactobacillus which has been shown to reach the vagina.

 Recurrent BV